 You are likely familiar with Google Slides.
 It is a great program for creating presentations.
-However, its capabilities expand much farther.
+However, its capabilities expand much further.

-I previously talked with a school administrator who wanted to move to using G Suite for everything.
+I recently worked with a school administrator who wanted to move to use Google Workspace apps for everything.
 He said he made documents like newsletters using Microsoft Publisher and wondered if Google had a program like Publisher.
 I told him yes, Google Slides.

 Google Slides may not be the first program you think about when making a newsletter.
-By the end of this post you’ll understand why it is great not just for creating newsletters, but also sharing, printing, updating, and saving them as well.
+By the end of this post, you’ll understand why it is not just for creating newsletters, but also for sharing, printing, updating, and saving them as well.

 By default, Google Slides has a page size of 16:9.
-This is great for presentations, but less idea for a newsletter.
+This is great for presentations but less ideal for a newsletter.
 So our first step is to change the page size.
 You can decide if you want the page to be portrait (vertical) or landscape (horizontal).

 To change the page size: